 Auxiliary Contacts – Contactors are often fit with Auxiliary Contacts which are used to perform additional functions but Control Relay doesn’t.

-Safety Features – Since Contactors are operate to carry high loads, it is common for them to equip Safety Features such as Spring-Loaded Contacts, Arc Suppression and Overloads.
+Safety Features – Since Contactors are operated to carry high loads, it is common for them to equip Safety Features such as Spring-Loaded Contacts, Arc Suppression and Overloads.

-Applications – Contactors are commonly built and used in a 3 phase applications but a relay is more commonly used in a single phase applications.
+Applications – Contactors are commonly built and used in 3 phase applications but a relay is more commonly used in single-phase applications.

 How do I know whether I should get a Control Relay or Contactor?

 |10 A and below||9A and above|